 A record that has clarity, fullness, and punch begins with getting the most out of your recordings.

 I. SET UP YOUR SESSION

 SET SESSION SAMPLE RATE.
 Choose carefully between 48kHz (or 96) for TV/film audiences, or use or 44.1kHz (or 88.2) for CD release.
-You must commit and NOT change the sample rate at any point going forward (there are rare exceptions--contact us).
+You should commit and NOT change the sample rate at any point going forward if at all possible.

 USE THE SIMPLEST POSSIBLE RECORDING CHAIN to get the sound you like.
 LESS PROCESSING will give your mixes MORE CLARITY AND PUNCH.

 SET UP YOUR SESSION LOGICALLY Set up master instrument group tracks first.
 These will become your session stems.
 Use at least five (drums, bass, instruments, background vocals, lead vocals).
 Route EVERYTHING having to do with drums to the drums group.
 This means, use separate aux/send effects (like reverbs and delays) for drums, send them to the drums group, and do NOT share them with any other group.
 Test it by muting a group--every sound relating to those instruments should be silenced.
 This keeps everything discrete for easy export later.

 REMEMBER Record on MONO tracks for single sources.
 Record in STEREO when you specifically want to capture a stereo instrument or environment.

 Keep a logical NAMING and TRACK ORDER to set your mix engineer (or yourself) up for success: